BITSS/ACRE/docs/03-assess.md

                                             |___[code] clean_raw_4.py
                                                 |___raw_4.dta

-This diagram, built with the information you provided is already an important contribution to understanding the necessary components required to reproduce a specific output.
+This diagram, built with the information you provided, is already an important contribution to understanding the necessary components required to reproduce a specific output.
 It summarizes key information to allow for more constructive exchanges with original authors or other reproducers.
-For example, when contacting the authors for guidance, you can use the diagram to point specific files you need.
+For example, when contacting the authors for guidance, you can use the diagram to point out specific files you need.
 Formulating your request this way makes it easier for authors to respond and demonstrates that you have a good understanding of the reproduction package.

 ### Incomplete workflow information